 I am working to remove these things from my life — will you join me?

-EMILY CHUPP is madly in love with her handsome hubby, Trent, loving life as a new wife!
-They attend and serve at Hope City Church in Sarasota, Florida, enjoying the opportunity to “do life” with other Christians who love God and worship Him.
+Emily enjoys the opportunity to “do life” with other Christians who love God and worship Him.
 Emily battles four auto-immune diseases, a few other medical conditions and seven food allergies, and she loves all things beach!
 So, sunny Florida is a perfect place to call home.
 Emily blogs at Beyond the Noise.
-You can also find her on Instagram, Pinterest and Facebook.